 ABOUT

-Ever since the implementation of Republic Act (RA) 9147, also known as the Wildlife Act, wildlife specimens confiscated by enforcement agencies in Palawan have been turned over to the Palawan Council for Sustainable Development Staff (PCSDS) for custody, as mandated by the principles of RA 7611 (SEP Law) on the protection of Palawan’s biodiversity.
-Through the years, the increase of wildlife species in custody has created new opportunities for research and education; thus, the establishment of the Palawan Biodiversity Resource Center (PBRC)– a joint project of the PCSD and USAID.
+Ever since the implementation of the Republic Act (RA) 9147, also known as the Wildlife Act, wildlife specimens confiscated by enforcement agencies in Palawan have been turned over to the Palawan Council for Sustainable Development Staff (PCSDS) for custody, as mandated by the principles of RA 7611 (SEP LAW) on the protection of Palawan’s biodiversity.
+Through the years, the increase of wildlife species in custody has created new opportunities for research and education; thus, the establishment of the Palawan Biodiversity Resource Center (PBRC)- a joint project of the PCSD and USAID.

-The PBRC is also a dynamic space for research, development, and conservation studies.
-Here, students, researchers, and experts in morphological, biochemical, and molecular studies, biology, ecology, life history studies, and ethology can work together to support the active study of Palawan’s biodiversity.
+The PBRC is also a dynamic space for research development, and conservation studies.
+Here, students, researchers, and experts in morphological, biochemical, and molecular studies, biology, ecology, life history studies and ethology can work together to support the active study of Palawan’s biodiversity.

-While simultaneously serving as a source of knowledge and awareness among Palawenos, helping them realize that our wildlife resources are a cut above the rest.
+While simultaneously serving as a source of knowledge and awareness among Palawenos, helping them realize that our wildlife resources are cut above the rest.

 VISION